My 6-Month Backpacking Adventure in South America: An Overview

 Countries visited: Ecuador, Peru, Bolivia, Chile, Brazil, Argentina, Uruguay, Colombia

-Backpackers: Me and my friend
+Travelers: Me and my friend

 Primary transportation form: Bus